Coherent X-rays reveal anomalous molecular diffusion and cage effects in crowded protein solutions: Results

-The lineshape of $D_1(q)$ and $D_2(q)$ coincides with the prediction from the $\delta\gamma$-theory, as shown in Fig.~\ref{fig6}c (black line).
-Since hydrodynamic forces influence both diffusion coefficients, while direct interactions are relevant only in the long-time diffusion, we conclude that hydrodynamic forces act similarly on the short- and long-time diffusion and the direct interactions do not provide additional $q$-dependent changes on the diffusion coefficient.
 These results are also in agreement with studies performed on larger colloidal particles~\cite{segre_scaling_1996,Holmqvist_long_2010,Banchio_short_2018}, where the short- and long-time diffusion coefficients, $D^{short}(q)$ and $D^{long}(q)$, were shown to have the same lineshape at $qR>2.5$.
-This finding indicates that for the investigated system at $1.5<qR<4$, the direct interactions, relevant only for the long-time diffusion, do not influence the $q$-dependence of $D(q)$.
+This finding indicates that for the investigated system at $1.5<qR<4$, the direct interactions, relevant only for the long-time diffusion, do not influence the $q$-dependence of $D^{long}(q)$.
 Consequently, hydrodynamic functions can be effectively extracted from long-time diffusion, disentangling the contributions of direct forces and hydrodynamic interactions (see also Supplementary Section 5).

 Additionally, the relative amplitude of the two decays, $A(q)$, provides insight into protein motion.
 It is given by: